 Parameter Description Enable Checkpointing Whether to enable job snapshots.
 If this function is enabled, jobs can be restored based on the checkpoints.
-If this option is selected, you need to set the following parameters: Checkpoint Interval indicates the interval for creating checkpoints.
+If this option is selected, you need to set the following parameters: • Checkpoint Interval indicates the interval for creating checkpoints.
 The value ranges from 1 to 999999, and the default value is 30.
 Checkpoint Mode can be set to either of the following values: At least once: Events are processed at least once.
 Exactly once: Events are processed only once.
 OBS Bucket: Select an OBS bucket to store your checkpoints.
-If the OBS bucket you selected is unauthorized, click Authorize.
-The checkpoint path is Bucket name/jobs/checkpoint/Directory starting with the job ID.
+If the selected OBS bucket is not authorized, click Authorize.
+The checkpoint path is Bucket name /jobs/checkpoint/ Directory starting with the job ID .
 NOTE If Enable Checkpointing and Save Job Log are both selected, you only need to authorize OBS once.
-Auto Restart upon Exception Whether automatic restart is enabled.
-If enabled, jobs will be automatically restarted and restored when exceptions occur.
+Auto Restart upon Exception Whether to enable automatic restart.
+If this function is enabled, any job that has become abnormal will be automatically restarted.
 If this option is selected, you need to set the following parameters: Max.
-Retry Attempts: maximum number of retries upon an exception.
+Retry Attempts: maximum number of retry times upon an exception.
 The unit is times/hour.
 Unlimited: The number of retries is unlimited.
 Limited: The number of retries is user-defined.
 Restore Job from Checkpoint: This parameter is available only when Enable Checkpointing is selected.
-Idle State Retention Time How long the state of a key is retained without being updated before it is removed in GroupBy or Window .
+Idle State Retention Time Defines for how long the state of a key is retained without being updated before it is removed in GroupBy or Window .
 The default value is 1 hour.
 Dirty Data Policy Select a policy for processing dirty data.
-The following policies are supported: Ignore , Trigger a job exception , and Save .
+The following policies are supported: Ignore, Trigger a job exception, and Save.
 NOTE Save indicates that the dirty data is stored to the OBS bucket selected above.
 Dirty Data Dump Address Set this parameter when Dirty Data Policy is set to Save .
 Click the address box to select the OBS path for storing dirty data.